 When the office gossip heads in your direction, the simplest solution is to get out of Dodge.
 Excuse yourself by citing pressing work obligations.
 The same goes for when the office snoop corners you.
 You’re at work, after all, so just say, “I really have to get back to my desk.”
 No one can object to that reasoning.

 Abstain when you can’t walk away.
-You may be in a meeting or at lunch with colleagues when a juicy topic of gossip arises.
+You may be in a meeting or at lunch with colleagues when a juicy bit of melodrama arises.
 But just because you’re present, doesn’t mean you must participate.
 The simple act of not responding lets your coworkers know that you’re not interested in contributing to hearsay.
-If pressed, you can always state that you don’t have an opinion.
+If pressed, you can always say you don’t have an opinion.

-For additional career and management advice, follow the Robert Half blog.
+For more career and management advice, subscribe to the Robert Half newsletter.

 3. Change the subject